 “My name is ________ and I’m a porcupine.”

 Feel better?
 Me too!

-Now that I’ve admitted to being a porcupine, I need to share with you that, sometimes, especially in my younger years, I have gotten irritated or lashed out when things haven’t gone my way, when my expectations have not been met, when I’ve felt disrespected, or when I’ve been lied to.
-They’re called trigger points.
-Trigger points are things that make our quills stand on end and evoke our “fight or flight” response.
-So, in an upcoming blog, I’ll further address those porcupine trigger points and how to deal with them.
+Now that I’ve admitted to being a porcupine, I need to share with you that sometimes, especially in my younger years, I have gotten irritated or lashed out when things haven’t gone my way, when my expectations have not been met, when I’ve felt disrespected, or when I’ve been lied to.
+These are my trigger points.
+A trigger point is whatever makes our quills stand on end and evokes our “fight or flight” response.
+And I address trigger points here.